Like most writers, I live pretty quietly. I wake up at 7, drink coffee, write, visit the dog park with my

 Like most people, I’ve had a few remarkable experiences in between long stretches of ordinary.
 There is a

 piece of it in every one of my novels.
-I do have a son with autism
+I did have a son with autism

 (A Wild Ride Up the Cupboards); my husband is a gentle mathematician

-Here’s a list of the interesting—or at least relevant—things about me:
+Here’s a list of biographical details about me:

-- I ride a motorcycle, a BMW F650GS, with my husband, John, who is brilliant and also very patient.
-He
+- I ride a motorcycle, a BMW F650GS, with my husband, John, who is brilliant and very patient.

-lived in Boston, Seattle, Providence, Iowa City and Baltimore in the last dozen years, as well.
-See husband’s patience, above.
+I’ve lived in Boston, Seattle, Providence, Iowa City and Baltimore in the last dozen years.
+See

 - I work in advertising, part-time, as a consultant, mostly in the health care, med tech and

-I am grateful every day.
+which I am grateful every day.
 I think writing is a privilege and it’s pure joy for me when a